Get Started Now and Create an Account!!

 COLLEGE SPORTS MEDIA AWARDS – OVERVIEW

 Since its inception, the College Sports Media Awards have recognized the best in class in college sports production.
-In the previous eight years, SVG has celebrated those who have pushed the envelope and set a higher standard for all who are part of this industry.
+In the previous nine years, SVG has celebrated those who have pushed the envelope and set a higher standard for all who are part of this industry.

 Once again, at this year’s SVG College Sports Summit, the Sports Video Group (SVG) and the National Association of Collegiate Directors of Athletics (NACDA) will award the outstanding work in college sports video productions from campuses across the country, and the staff that makes them possible.